pydata/xarray/doc/getting-started-guide/faq.rst

   import xarray as xr

-  # Open a NetCDF file using xarray
+  # use xarray to open the file and return an xarray.Dataset object
-  ds = xr.open_dataset('/path/to/my/file.nc')
+  dataset = xr.open_dataset('/path/to/my/file.nc')

+  # print the contents of the dataset
+  print(dataset)

   # Open multiple NetCDF files as a single dataset using xarray
   ds = xr.open_mfdataset('/path/to/my/files/*.nc')

   # Open a NetCDF file using netCDF4 package
-  from netCDF4 import Dataset
-  nc = Dataset('/path/to/my/file.nc', 'r')
+  import xarray as xr
+  import netCDF4 as nc

+  # use netCDF4 to open the file
+  nc_file = nc.Dataset("path/to/your/netcdf/file.nc")

+  # use xarray to convert the netCDF4.Dataset to an xarray.Dataset
+  dataset = xr.open_dataset(xr.backends.NetCDF4DataStore(nc_file))

+  # print the contents of the dataset
+  print(dataset)

   # Open a NetCDF file using cdms2 package
   import cdms2